Akshay123123qwerty/CHAT_APP/README.md

 <ul>It typically includes features like:</ul>

-<l>User Authentication: Sign up, log in, and password reset functionality, integrated with Firebase.</l>
+<ul>User Authentication: Sign up, log in, and password reset functionality, integrated with Firebase.</ul>
-<l>Private and Group Messaging: Users can chat one-on-one or in groups, allowing dynamic interactions.</l>
+<ul>Private and Group Messaging: Users can chat one-on-one or in groups, allowing dynamic interactions.</ul>
-<l>Real-Time Updates: Messages are sent and received instantly, powered by Firebase Firestore, ensuring seamless communication without delays.</l>
+<ul>Real-Time Updates: Messages are sent and received instantly, powered by Firebase Firestore, ensuring seamless communication without delays.</ul>
-<l>Media Sharing: Ability to share images, files, and links within conversations.</l>
+<ul>Media Sharing: Ability to share images, files, and links within conversations.</ul>
-<l>Presence Indicators: Features like "online status" let users know when others are available or responding.</l>
+<ul>Presence Indicators: Features like "online status" let users know when others are available or responding.</ul>